-India has agreed, according to the Statement, to "assume the same responsibilities and practices and acquire the same benefits and advantages as other leading countries with advanced nuclear technology."
+India has agreed, according to the statement, to, "assume the same responsibilities and practices, and acquire the same benefits and advantages, as other leading countries with advanced nuclear technology."

 These responsibilities include seven specific action steps:

-- (1) Identifying and separating civilian and military nuclear facilities and programs in a phased manner and declaring them to the IAEA; - (2) Voluntarily placing its civilian nuclear facilities under IAEA safeguards;
+One, identifying and separating civilian and military nuclear facilities and programs in a phased manner, and declaring them to the IAEA;

+Two, voluntarily placing the civilian nuclear facilities under IAEA safeguards;

-(3) Signing and adhering to an Additional Protocol;
+Three, signing, and adhering to, an Additional Protocol;

-- (4) Continuing India's unilateral moratorium on nuclear testing; - (5) Working with the United States to conclude a multilat- - eral Fissile Material Cut-Off Treaty; (6) Refraining from the transfer of enrichment and reprocessing technologies to states that do not have them and supporting international efforts to limit their spread; and
+Four, continuing India's unilateral moratorium on nuclear testing;

+Fifth, working with the United States to conclude a multilateral Fissile Material Cutoff Treaty;

+Sixth, refraining from the transfer of enrichment and reprocessing technologies to states that do not have them, and supporting international efforts to limit their spread; and, finally,

-(7) Complying with the Missile Technology Control Regime (MTCR) and Nuclear Suppliers Group (NSG) guidelines.
+Seven, complying with the Missile Technology Control Regime, the MTCR, and Nuclear Suppliers Group, NSG, guidelines.

 There are four key questions that today's hearing seeks to answer.

-First, how does civil nuclear cooperation strengthen the United States-Indian strategic relationship and why is it so important?
-Second, how does the Joint Statement address United States concerns about India's nuclear programs and policies?
-Third, what effects will the Joint Statement have on other proliferation challenges such as Iran and North Korea and the export policies of Russia and China?
-Fourth, what impact will the Joint Statement have on the efficacy and future of the NPT and the international nonproliferation regime?
+The first question is, How does civil nuclear cooperation strengthen the United States-Indian strategic relationship?
+And why is it so important?

+Second, How does the Joint Statement address United States

+concerns about India's nuclear programs and policies?

+Third, What effects will the Joint Statement have on other proliferation challenges, such as Iran and North Korea and the export policies of Russia and China?

+And, fourth, What impact will the Joint Statement have on the efficacy and future of the NPT and the international nonproliferation regime?

 Today's hearing will consist of two panels.
 On the first panel, Under Secretary of State for Political Affairs, Nicholas Burns, and Under Secretary of State for Arms Control and International Security, Robert Joseph, will lay out the administration's case for the July Joint Statement.
-They are both friends of this committee, and I want to express my personal appreciation for their efforts to meet with Senators on this and other important issues.
+They are both good friends of our committee, and I want to express my personal appreciation for their efforts to meet with Senators on this and other important issues.

 On the second panel, we will hear from several outside experts.
-Ronald Lehman, formerly Director of the U.S. Arms Control and Disarmament Agency and currently Director of the Center for Global Security Research at Livermore National Laboratory, and Ashton Carter, codirector of the Preventive Defense Project, will present their views to the committee.
-Dr. Lehman and Dr. Carter are cochairmen of the Non-Proliferation Policy Advisory Group, an informal panel of experts that I have convened to examine non-proliferation issues.
-They are joined by Mr. Henry Sokolski, Executive Director of the Non-Proliferation Policy Education Center, and Mr. Michael Krepon, cofounder and President Emeritus of the Henry L. Stimson Center.
+Ronald Lehman, former director of the U.S. Arms Control and Disarmament Agency, and currently director of the Center for Global Security Research at Livermore National Laboratory; and Ashton Carter, codirector of the Preventive Defense Project will present their views to the committee.
+Dr. Lehman and Dr. Carter are cochairmen of the Non-Proliferation Policy Advisory Group, an informal panel of experts that I have convened to examine nonproliferation issues.
+They are joined by Mr. Henry Sokolski, executive director of the Nonproliferation Policy Education Center, and Mr. Michael Krepon, cofounder and president emeritus of the Henry L. Stimson Center.

-We appreciate the appearance of all our witnesses and look forward to their testimony.
+We deeply appreciate the appearance of all of our witnesses, and we look forward to their testimony.